Table of Contents

 Only for QS models; in final versions the ability to undervolt is locked.

-Is there solder or thermal paste under the lid?
+Is there solder or thermal paste under the IHS?

-There’s solder under the heat spreader, as with the entire Xeon E5 v3/v4 lineup.
+There’s solder under the heat spreader, just like the rest of the Xeon E5 v3/v4 lineup.

 Is the processor compatible with Windows 11?